 Manufacturing garments just to fill up big box stores is an environmental crime.
 Those days of thumbing thru stacks of t-shirts and jeans folded on tables are over.
-Mass production must be a thing of the past and every retailer and clothing manufacturer can no longer justify pumping thousands of garments out into the world, hoping people will buy them.
-COVID-19 has shown us we must scale back and consume less on so many levels.
+Mass production must be a thing of the past and every retailer and clothing manufacturer can no longer justify pumping thousands of garments out into the world, hoping people will buy them, because a lot of people won’t.
+COVID has shown us we must scale back and consume less on so many levels.

 Maybe those black and white reruns taught me something after all.
 Maybe I needed to see that people got along just fine when they all wore the same clothes, episode after episode.

 Have you ever noticed that?
 Sixty years ago no one owned a ton of clothes.
-They just owned higher quality, better garments that lasted a long time.
+They just owned higher quality, better garments that lasted longer.

 Forward is not always the right direction.